+New York in a day?
 New York City, The Big Apple is not only on most people’s bucket list, but it is an incredible city to visit with plenty of things to do.
-You can find in NYC anything that you heart desires.
+You can find in NYC anything that your heart desires.
 There is something for everyone.
 If you only have 24 hours in NYC, here is a one day in New York Itinerary with the best things to do written by me, a native New Yorker.
 I also included a map with directions at the end of this post.

 Table of Contents (skip directly to the info you're looking for)

 - 1 Getting around NYC

 - 2 New York in a day: The perfect One day in New York City